sheepman39/DAlTON/algorithm.md

 Steps - Create a GenericNode called currentNode and set it to null.
 Create a returnValue and set it to null.
 Then check if i is a non-negative number.
 If it is, set the currentNode to head and then start a for loop iterating over j while j < i, j++.
 In the for loop, set the currentNode to the next node.
 This will allow us to find the currentNode at the i index.
 Out of the for loop, set the return value to the data in the current node.
 Then return the retturnValue, which will either be data or null.

+---
+### Basic Interface
+Goal - Create an interface that will guide the construction of most of the classes for this project.
+Some methods include int getCots(), int getTents(), int getID(), void setID(int num), and void menu().
+These methods will be implemented in Unit, Site, Hill, and Week.

+---
+### Collection Abstract Class
+Goal - create an abstract class that can help implement the basic functionality of each class Abstract methods include void menu(), void printAllInfo(), void addItem().
+It should also be noted that the Collection takes in a data type that implements the Basic interface.
+This is so the linked list will be usable for each method.

+### Collection.deleteItem(int loc)
+Goal - given the location of an item in the linked list, delete it

+Input - integer containing the location of the item in the linked list

+Output - none

+Steps - call the .delete(loc) method of this.dataLL, which is the generic linked list in the collection

+### Collection.getCots(): int and Collection.getTents(): int
+Goal - return the number of cots and tents in the linked list

+Input - none

+Output - integer representing the number of cots or tents in a site

+Steps - initialize a counter variable to 0.
+Then get the head node from dataLL and store it in currentNode.
+While the currentNode is not null, get the data from the node, get the number of cots/tents from it, increment the counter variable, and set the currentNode to the next node.
+This allows us to traverse over the linked list.
+When the while loop is done, return the counter variable.

+### Collection.itemSelect(): int
+Goal - create a menu that allows the user to select an item from the linked list

+Input - integer from the user

+Output - the verified integer from the user

+Steps - first define a sentry variable called keepGoing and set it to true.
+Then set the return value to -1 as an invalid result.
+Then create a while loop while keepGoing is true.
+Then create a scanner called input and print out all of the items in the linked list to select using a for loop.
+Then define an Integer response to handle type conversion.
+In a try/catch block, we are going to set keepGoing to false and then try to convert the nextInt from input and put it in response.
+If anything goes wrong, the exception will be cought, keepGoing set to true, and the loop will be ran again.
+If the conversion goes ok, we will check if it is 0.
+If it is 0, then set keepGoing to false and return -1 as in no valid option was selected.
+If the response is greater than 0 and less than the length of the unitLL, set the returnValue to the response - 1 (since 0 was taken by quit, need to move the indices back).
+If any of the checks fail, prompt the user to input another valid response again.